jadecobra/python_tdd_exercises/source/person_factory.rst

-How to create a Person
+How to create a person
 ======================

 This is an exercise in creating :doc:`data_structures_dictionaries` with :doc:`functions`.
 It assumes you are familiar with :doc:`functions` and :doc:`data_structures_dictionaries` though you can still try it if you are not